SR&ED Capital Expenditures Policy

 Generally, a claimant carrying on a business in Canada in a tax year may, in calculating income from the business for the year, deduct expenditures for the prosecution of SR&ED carried on in Canada that relates to a business of the claimant.

-Expenditures on capital property made before 2014 that is intended (see section 6.0) to be used during all or substantially all (ASA) (see section 4.1) of its operating time (see section 4.2) in the prosecution of SR&ED carried on in Canada, or ASA of its value would be consumed in the prosecution of SR&ED carried on in Canada may qualify as SR&ED capital expenditures (see section 3.0).
+- To be used during all or substantially all (ASA) (see section 4.1) of its operating time (see section 4.2) in the prosecution of SR&ED carried on in Canada, or

-Legislative References Income Tax Act
+Legislative References: Income Tax Act

 Subsection 13(21) Definition of "depreciable property"